rendermaniac/wbrpi/README.md

 `sudo pip3 install adafruit-circuitpython-bmp280`

+Note that IC2 needs to be enabled by running:

+`sudo raspi-config`

+Then choosing option:

+`3 Interface Options > P5 IC2`

 # Driving servos

 The servos are driven by PiGPIO.
 We use a Python library to talk to a daemon - which actually sends the PWM signals to the servo.
 The Raspberry Pi Zero W has 2 hardware PWM channels.
 Use one of these if you can as software can have timing issues.